comychitz/intro_to_programming/README.md

 image.
 Computers come in all shapes and sizes, each having their own purpose and responsibilities.
 The computers we use everyday are general purpose computers, built to carry out everyday tasks such as writing documents, creating presentations, accessing the internet, and so on.
+Our smartphones are tiny computers too, used for many of the same reasons, but also for communicating with others via telephone calls or text messages.

 There are three basic components that make a computer, the central processing unit (CPU), memory, and input/output (I/O).
 The CPU is the brain of the